alexander-schranz/markdown-based-api-testing/README.md

 ## Conclusion

-With the usage of a more general format we did got ride of a lot of boilerplate code for our api tests.
+With the usage of a more general format we got rid of a lot of boilerplate code for our api tests.
 With the usage of markdown files we even make it possible to better document our test cases as we could add test for them.
 Also I like to use the response and request format of the official http standard.

-The tests could also be even ported to another framework if the framework of your application is changing or even to another language, there you would just need to reimplement your base test case again.
+The tests could also be ported to another framework if the framework of your application is changing or even to another language.
+You just would need to reimplement your base test case again.

-Also if you don't want to use markdown files I can recommend using the [coduo/php-matcher](https://github.com/coduo/php-matcher) instead of manual matching your response data.
+Also if you don't want to use markdown files I recommend using the [coduo/php-matcher](https://github.com/coduo/php-matcher) instead of manual matching your response data.
 Because your tests should also fail if you are adding a new key to your response object.
-So you are sure that new added keys are also added to your test cases.
+So you can be sure that new added keys are also added to your test cases.

 If you want to test it yourself feel free to clone this repository and run and adopt its tests: